Recap / Justice League S 2 E 5 And 6 Only A Dream

 - It's also a jab at Dr. Destiny, given his powers.

-- Buried Alive: Telepathic psychopath Dr. Destiny (John Dee) does this via a nightmare to Hawkgirl (she's claustrophobic) while her friends get visions related to Power Incontinence.
+- Buried Alive: Dr. Destiny does this via a nightmare to Hawkgirl (she's claustrophobic) while her friends get visions related to Power Incontinence.
 While the others get over their fears, Hawkgirl doesn't and is rescued only when Batman kicks Dee's ass.
-Then again, you can't really blame her for being scared given the circumstances.
+Then again, you can't really blame her for being scared, given the circumstances.

 - Chekhov's Gun: Hawkgirl freaks out when one of the inmates traps her in a room with the walls closing in.
 Her nightmare involves her being locked in a coffin.

-- Continuity Nod: During his nightmare, Superman calls Jimmy "my pal" which referred to a Superman: The Animated Series episode.
+- Continuity Nod: During his nightmare, Superman calls Jimmy "my pal," which refers to a Superman: The Animated Series episode called "Superman's Pal."

 - Creepy Monotone: Dr. Destiny.